Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/README.md

    - Ran PCA to just get the number of components, but not as a data reduction step.
 Looked at the elbow of the variance plot, which gives us 7 components.
 The total variance of the top 7 components is less than 20%.
 It saves a lot less variance in the data.

-   - After getting the components, thresholded the values to get which voxels were significant part of the component.
+   - After getting the components, thresholded the values to get which voxels were a significant part of the component.
 I did that by getting the mean and standard deviation.
-The voxels that were included had value that were 3 standard deviation far from mean. [ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5594474/]
+The voxels that were included had values that were 3 standard deviation far from mean. [ref: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5594474/]

    - This gave us the components and saved them as csv files.
 Used [general_write2afni](https://github.com/Pitt-Cognim-Lab/IdentifyingNetworksUsingSearchlightMVPA/blob/main/general_write2afni.m) script to save these components in afni.